wordware-ai/magnitude-fork/README.md

 | 🎮 Test playground (design and debug tests visually!) | ❌ | ✅ |
 | 📊 Test Console (manage test cases + view past runs!) | ❌ | ✅ |
 | 💸 Free tier + per-run [pricing](https://magnitude.run/pricing) (simple + affordable!)  | ❌ | ✅ |

 ## FAQ

+### Why not OpenAI Operator / Claude Computer Use?
+We use separate planning / execution models in order to plan effective tests while executing them quickly and reliably.
+OpenAI or Anthropic's Computer Use APIs are better suited to general purpose desktop/web tasks but lack the speed, reliability, and cost-effectiveness for running test cases.
+Magnitude's agent is designed from the ground up to plan and execute test cases, and provides a native test runner purpose-built for designing and running these tests.

+## FAQ